 The SBD is not available however to any corporation that carries on as a "specified investment business" if CRA deems that the business has a principal purpose to earn income such as interest, dividends, rents and royalties from real or immovable property.
 One exception to this rule, is if the corporation employs more than five full-time employees in the business throughout the year.
 However with campgrounds operating on average for only 152 days in a calendar year, it is not financially realistic to operate and maintain seasonal part-time workers full-time just to meet this minimum threshold requirement to qualify for the SBD.

-Although the tax rules have remain unchanged in decades, CRA began to change its interpretation since the Liberals took office and a number of campgrounds have been denied the Small Business Tax Deduction and re-assessed at a retroactive tax rate of nearly 50% in a small business compliance test which has now caused uncertainty amongst the Camping Industry.
+Although the tax rules have remain unchanged in decades, CRA began to change its interpretation in 2016 and a number of campgrounds were denied the Small Business Tax Deduction and re-assessed at a retroactive tax rate of nearly 50% in a small business compliance test which has now caused uncertainty amongst the Camping Industry.

 The vast majority of campgrounds have invested significant infrastructure costs including water treatment systems, sewage and septic systems, electrical infrastructure, amongst others, that have improved their land use to that of a campground which should be considered to be a dividing factor from the perception of some as just collecting “rent” from a “farmer’s field”.
 Moreover, private campgrounds generally provide several of the services/activities which have been listed as deciding factors in determining if a “specified investment business” is deemed “active” by the CRA: laundromat, snack bar and/or restaurant, washroom, showers, swimming pool, beach area, playground, recreation centre, WiFi, propane, organized activities, and many more.